youngbryanyu/simple-app-config/README.md

 ```

 ### --env
 The `--env` command line argument can be set to override the environment determined by the module.
 This will override the environment set by the `NODE_ENV` environment variable.
+This will also set the `NODE_ENV` environment variable.

 ```bash
 node dist/index.js --env=production